cleary/ansible-tidalcycles-editor-feedforward/README.md

 # ansible-tidalcycles-editor-feedforward
 Ansible role to install the experimental feedforward editor for http://tidalcycles.org live coding framework

-Currently WIP, seems to be consistently successful on ubuntu, debian has some cabal issues
+Currently WIP, seems to be consistently successful on all distros except debian 11, which has some building issues